FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Fragment Swapping Algorithm

 \subsection{Significance of Adaptive Fragmentation and Fragment Swapping}

-Adaptive fragmentation, coupled with the \textit{Fragment Swapping Algorithm}, offers a robust framework for efficiently generating analogues and exploring chemical space.
-By dynamically identifying frequently occurring substructures, adaptive fragmentation eliminates reliance on rigid heuristics or predefined fragment libraries, ensuring chemical validity and reducing computational overhead.
+Adaptive fragmentation, coupled with the \textit{Fragment Swapping Algorithm}, provides a straightforward way to generate analogues by substituting learned fragments.
 Future work involves integrating the algorithm with machine learning models to prioritize analogues based on predicted properties.